 Medication during pregnancy

-Bromocriptine is the preferred drug when treating women who want to restore their fertility.
+Bromocriptine is more commonly prescribed when treating women who want to restore their fertility.
 However, once you become pregnant, your doctor will likely advise you to stop taking either medication.

 Although both drugs are considered safe in early pregnancy, their safety throughout pregnancy isn't known.
 However, if you have a large prolactinoma or you develop signs and symptoms such as headaches or vision changes, your doctor may recommend that you restart your medication to prevent complications from the prolactinoma.